Ishvara: Advaita Vedanta

-The Advaita Vedanta school of Hinduism proclaims that at the empirical level, Ishvara is the cause of the universe and the one who awards the fruits of every action.
-He is defined as the one without likes and dislikes, as well embodied with compassion (vaiṣamya Nairgghṛṇya doṣa vihīnaḥ).
+The Advaita Vedanta school of Hinduism proclaims that Ishvara is the one consciousness that contains the entire universe.
+Unlike Brahman, Ishvara does not transcend maya, but experiences its totality.
+Ishvara's consciousness (perception) is identical to the act of creation.
+Thus, Ishvara is often defined as Brahman with the power (shakti) of maya.
+He is described as the one without likes and dislikes, as well embodied with compassion (vaiṣamya Nairgghṛṇya doṣa vihīnaḥ).
 Ishvara is that which is "free from avidyā (ignorance), free from ahaṃkṛti (ego-sense), free from bandhana (bondage)", a Self that is "pure, enlightened, liberated".

 Having accepted and established Ishvara, Advaita Vedanta proclaims that the fundamental nature of Ishvara (existence, consciousness, and bliss) is non-different from the fundamental nature of an individual.
 This gives room in Advaita Vedanta to show the nature of Ishvara as both the material and instrumental cause of this universe and the individual who is limited in his own capacities as unreal, and declare that there is oneness between the two, having negated the qualities.
 This establishes Ishvara as 'saguṇa' or with attributes from the empirical existence and 'nirguṇa' from the absolute sense.
-This oneness is accepted only at the 'mukti' or ultimate realization level and not at the 'vyavahara' or empirical level.
+This oneness is accepted only at the 'mukti' or ultimate realisation level and not at the 'vyavahara' or empirical level.
 At the absolute level, there is no otherness nor distinction between Jiva (living being) and Ishvara, and any attempts to distinguish the two are a false idea, one based on wrong knowledge, according to Advaita Vedanta.